Country Profile: Zimbabwe

 | Population | 17,472,752 (2025 est.) | |

-| Total area | 390,757 sq km | |
+| Area | 390,757 sq km | |

 | GDP (PPP) | $57.391 billion (2024 est.) | |

-| Unemployment rate | 8.6% (2024 est.) | |
+| Unemployment Rate | 8.6% (2024 est.) | |

-| Birth rate | 28.18 births/1,000 (2025 est.) | |
+| Birth Rate | 28.18 births/1,000 population (2025 est.) | |

-| Military expenditures | 0.4% of GDP (2024 est.) | |
+| Life Expectancy at Birth | 67.2 years (2024 est.) | |

-| Electricity access | 50.1% (total population, 2022 est.) |
+| Electricity Access | 50.1% (2022 est.) | |

 Explore more about this country: